 Voltaren gel 1% is an NSAID for topical use.
 This means you rub it on your skin.
 It’s approved to treat joint pain, including in your hands and knees.

 This drug causes similar side effects to oral NSAIDs.
 However, only about 4 percent of this drug is absorbed into your body.
-This means that you may be less likely to have side effects.
+This means you may be less likely to have side effects.

 Diclofenac sodium topical solution (Pennsaid 2%)

 People with RA who take opioids should also use other treatments.
 This is because opioids only change the way you experience pain.
-They don’t slow the disease down or prevent inflammation.
+They don’t slow down the disease or prevent inflammation.

 - hydrocodone (Vicodin)